Column: Equality for unequal campuses

 Not counting dual-credit students, there are about 2,500 Westville campus students compared to the approximate 8,200 at the Hammond campus.
 Although all PNW students are welcome to apply to join any student organization, the majority of students involved in student organizations are from the Hammond campus as well.
 To round up generously for the Westville side, about 25 percent of PNW students are from the Westville campus, so by that logic, 25 percent of all events should happen there due to convenience.

-Founder’s Day is not the only event that is unnecessarily taking place at the Westville campus.
 On April 7, the annual Student Recognition Banquet will take place in the DSSAC.
 The banquet is meant to be a celebration of all student organizations for the hard work they put in during the academic year.
 Prior to unification, PUC would host the event at Wicker Park, not on campus.
 PNC did not have an event like this.
 As I have attended the event for the last four years in a row, I can speak based off experience that many students look forward to the event because along with delicious banquet food, we also got the opportunity to talk about the great things our organizations have accomplished.
 Now, the recognition banquet will be on campus and 45 minutes away from most students who will be attending.
-Along with that, the last bus leaves Westville at 6:15 p.m. and since the event starts at 5:30 p.m., students will have to drive themselves there.
-For every major event at either university, we need to make sure that the shuttle service has availability no matter how late the event lasts.
+Thankfully students will be able to travel to the event by shuttle.